Akbar Ayub Khan: Political career

 Akbar Ayub Khan began his political career in the 2014 by-elections, contesting as a Pakistan Tehreek-e-Insaf (PTI) candidate from the PK-50 Haripur-II constituency.
 In the 2014 by-elections, Khan was elected as a member of the Provincial Assembly of Khyber Pakhtunkhwa for the PK-50 Haripur-II constituency.
 He was later appointed Advisor to the Communication and Works department, serving until 2018.

 In the 2018 general elections, he won in the PK-40 Haripur-I constituency and was appointed Provincial Minister of Communication and Works until January 2020.
 During his tenure, the department initiated multiple infrastructure projects in the province.

 Following a cabinet reshuffle in January 2020, he became Provincial Minister of Primary and Secondary Education.
 By September 2020, he was reassigned and became Minister of Local Government, Elections, and Rural Development.
 In February 2021, he additionally assumed responsibilities for the Law, Parliamentary Affairs, and Human Rights ministries, taking over from Sultan Muhammad Khan.
 The law portfolio was later reassigned to Fazle Shakoor Khan in May 2021.

 Khan resigned as Minister for Local Government and Rural Development, Human Rights, and Parliamentary Affairs in August 2021, citing health concerns and constituency responsibilities.
 He continued as an MPA until the assembly's dissolution in January 2023.

 In the 2024 elections, Khan won the election in the PK-46 Haripur-I constituency.
 In March 2024, he was appointed parliamentary leader of Sunni Ittehad Council.
 On 24 May 2024, Chief Minister Ali Amin Gandapur appointed him chief VIP, responsible for party engagement and negotiations.
 On 18 July 2024, he was additionally appointed District Development Advisory Committee (DDAC) Chairman for Haripur.
+On 6th July 2026, as a chief whip, he was inducted into provincial cabinet kpk, and given tasks and responsibilities to atend provincial cabinet meetings, in order to facilitate effective communication and coordination by Chief Minister kpk Sohail Afridi.